espressif/idf-eclipse-plugin/README.md

 <a name="changeLanguage"></a>
 # Changing Language

 To change the plugin language a menu is provided to show the list of available languages for the plugin.
-Remember this will only change the language of the eclipse if the required language bundles for the selected language are installed or else only the plugin interfaces will be changed.

-1. Click on the `Espressif` menu from menu bar
+1. Click on the `Espressif` menu from the menu bar.
-1. Select the `Change Language` from the menu drop down
+1. Select the `Change Language` from the drop-down menu.
-1. From the sub menu select the language you want
+1. From the sub menu select the language you want.
-1. Eclipse will restart with selected language
+1. Eclipse will restart with selected language.

 ![](docs/images/change_language.png)

+Remember this will only change the language of the Eclipse if the required language bundles for the selected language are installed or else only the plugin interfaces will be changed.

 <a name="troubleshooting"></a>
 # Troubleshooting

-## Suggestions for solving errors from ESP-IDF by hints viewer
+## Suggestions for Solving Errors from ESP-IDF by Hints Viewer

-If you run into a problem during a build, chances are that there is a hint for this error in the esp-idf hint database, which is stored in `tools/idf_py_actions/hints.yml` of ESP-IDF.
+If you run into a problem during a build, chances are that there is a hint for this error in the ESP-IDF hint database, which is stored in `tools/idf_py_actions/hints.yml` of ESP-IDF.
 The ESP-IDF Eclipse plugin provides a hint viewer where you can type an error message and find a hint for it.
-Prerequisites for it is to have `hints.yml`, which is available from esp-idf v5.0 and higher.
-If you are using lower version of the esp-idf, you can still use the hints viewer.
-To do it, you have manually download the hints.yml file from [here](https://github.com/espressif/esp-idf/blob/master/tools/idf_py_actions/hints.yml) and put it to your `esp-idf/tools/idf_py_actions/` path.
-To download a file from the github, right click the `Raw` button and then `Save as...`
+Prerequisites for it is to have `hints.yml`, which is available from ESP-IDF v5.0 and higher.
+If you are using lower versions of ESP-IDF, you can still use the hints viewer.
+To do it, you have to manually download the hints.yml file from [here](https://github.com/espressif/esp-idf/blob/master/tools/idf_py_actions/hints.yml) and put it to your `esp-idf/tools/idf_py_actions/` path.
+To download a file from GitHub, right-click the `Raw` button and then `Save as...`.

-To open hints viewer go to `Windows -> Show View -> Other... -> Espressif -> Hints`.
+To open the hints viewer go to `Windows` -> `Show View` -> `Other...` -> `Espressif` -> `Hints`.
 You will see the following view:
 ![image](https://user-images.githubusercontent.com/24419842/189666994-78cc8b24-b934-426f-9df5-79af28c50c55.png)

 Now you can type or copy paste some error from the build log, for example: